Freemius/freemius-checkout-js/README.md

 ### Migration adapter (not recommended)

 We also have introduced a compatibility layer which you can use as a quick path to migrate to the new checkout JS without making any changes to your checkout code.

 However, please note the following limitations to this approach:

 - it may stop working in a future version.
-- it's not possible to open two different checkouts on the page.
+- it has a singleton pattern which can get confusing when configuring for multiple products on the same page.
+- using the adapter will add extra bytes.

 #### Instructions: